 No one was “home” when Nonique reached the Rented House.
 Freda had a substitute teaching gig but would be back in time to share a light meal before the concert.
 Salad, yogurt, fruit—none of which Shucks or Randle would touch if either of them showed up.
 But before hitting the kitchen, best take a hot shower (sorry, Willamene) since one hadn’t been needed after Yoga-Gym.
 So head up the wide Tudor staircase, down the dimly-lit Tudor corridor, and into her Tudor bedroom—

 —make that “her” Tudor bedroom—

 ...except, dammit (sorry, Grandma) it was her bedroom, and had been for going on three months now.
-She felt safe here, not spied on by the watchful walls as she had last September.
-She could take off all her clothes in here without the least self-consciousness, unlike the locker room at VTHS.
+She felt safe here, not spied on by the watchful walls like last September.
+She could take off all her clothes here without the least self-consciousness, unlike the locker room at VTHS.
 So let’s do that and grab a shower while there’s plenty of hot water—

 Not yet you won’t.
 You’re purely a Curry, child, and Currys always do their duty.

 What about Uncle Mackerel?